Request for Proposals (RFP)

 Lead presenter history*

-Have you presented at a Literacy Texas conference or symposium before?
+Has the lead presenter led a breakout session at a Literacy Texas conference or symposium before?

->Yes, in 2022 and/or 2021
+>Yes, in 2025 and/or 2024

->Yes, in 2020 or earlier
+>Yes, in 2023 or earlier

 Lead presenter bio* (max.
 1,500 characters)

-Please submit your bio in the third person.
+Please submit bio in the third person.
 Presenter bios will be included on the Literacy Texas website and possibly in social media.

 Lead presenter headshot*